Nonrecourse debt: Recourse debt

+Recourse debt or recourse loan is a debt that is backed by both collateral from the debtor, and by personal liability of the debtor.
+This type of debt allows the lender to collect from the debtor and the debtor's assets in the case of default, in addition to foreclosing on a particular property or asset as with a home loan or auto loan.
+Nonpayment of recourse debt allows the lender the right to collect assets or pursue legal action.
+While mortgages in the US are typically nonrecourse debt, a foreclosure or bankruptcy can trigger the loan to become recourse debt at the request of the lending institution.

+Classification

+Recourse debt can either be full or limited recourse debt.
+A full recourse debt gives the granter the right to take any and all assets of the debtor, up to the full amount of the debts.
+The lender will sell the seized assets, including the asset acquired through the original loan.
+Limited, or partial recourse debt, relies on the original loan contract, where named assets are the extent to which a lender may take action.

 Consumer finance

 In Europe, mortgage loans secured by personal residences are usually recourse loans.
 Most states in the United States also permit recourse for residential mortgages, but antideficiency statutes in a minority of states require nonrecourse mortgages.

 Around 13 states can be classified as nonrecourse states, depending on a researcher's classification standards.

 Self-directed IRA investors who choose to purchase investment real estate are able to leverage their purchase with a nonrecourse loan.
 Due to Internal Revenue Service regulations, it would be deemed a violation of the qualified retirement account status to personally guarantee any loan on real estate owned by a self-directed IRA.

 A property assessed clean energy (PACE) loan, used by some states to fund residential energy improvements, is an example of a loan that is nonrecourse to the borrower.

+Home Equity Conversion Mortgages (HECMs), the most common type of reverse mortgage in the United States, are also structured as nonrecourse loans, ensuring that borrowers never owe more than their home's value when the loan becomes due.